God’s Welfare System

 11. There will never cease to be some poor people in the land; therefore, I am commanding you to make sure you open your hand to your fellow Israelites who are needy and poor in your land.

 Yet the Bible answers the question above quite differently!
-The Biblical Law provided for no standing armies, no police, and no jails.
+Biblical Law provided for no standing armies, no police, and no jails.
 Law enforcement was a mix of blood feud, lynch mob, and impromptu town meetings.
 National defense resembled the gathering of a Wild West posse.
-The ancient Israelites were perhaps the only civilized people to practice anarcho-capitalism while surrounded by other nations.
+The ancient Israelites were perhaps the only civilized people to practice anarcho-capitalism while surrounded by other nations for a significant length of time.
 (The other examples I can think of were on islands.)

 Though the ancient system paid no professionals to carry out the "core functions" of government as we know it, the Law did include an extensive welfare system.
 Ancient Israel was a welfare anarchy!
 Liberals and other leftists are entitled to a short neener dance.